desultory/ugrd/docs/configuration.md

 Use `editor` to manually specify the editor binary, otherwise it is autodetected from the `EDITOR` environment variable
 > If `validation` is enabled the editor binary is checked against a list of common editors, use `no_validate_editor` to skip this check if needed

+### base.udev

+This module adds systemd-udev support to the initramfs.

+This is required for plymouth and recommended for systems using systemd.

+No configuration options are available.

 ### Kernel modules

 `ugrd.kmod.kmod` is the core of the kernel module loading..